 Tyler Stovall, Ph.D., a seasoned administrator and lauded historian whose scholarship has focused on 20th-century France, issues of race and class, and transnational history, has been appointed dean of Fordham’s Graduate School of Arts and Sciences (GSAS).
 He will start on July 1.

 Stovall is currently the dean of the Humanities Division and a distinguished professor of history at the University of California, Santa Cruz.
 Before he joined UCSC in 2015, he was dean of the Undergraduate Division of Letters and Science at the University of California, Berkeley.
-From 2016 to 2017, he served as president of the American Historical Society, the oldest and largest society of historians and professors of history in the United States.
+From 2016 to 2017, he served as president of the American Historical Association, the oldest and largest society of historians and professors of history in the United States.

 “I am thrilled to come to Fordham, a great university in a great city.
 I look forward to working with our graduate students in arts and sciences as well as the other deans of the university,” said Stovall.